 There are a whole host of reasons to do business in New Zealand.
 Ranked as the easiest country in the world to do business, the economy is well regulated and protects employers and employees alike.
-The government has worked hard to simplify the market entry process and entrepreneurs will enjoy operating in a transparent business environment.
+It’s no surpise to learn that the patent process in New Zealand is well ordered and straightforward.

-It’s important to protect your intellectual property in order to prevent other individuals or companies from copying your ideas or inventions.
-In order to guarantee your firm’s best chance of success, we recommend using a patent to protect your business ideas while operating in New Zealand.
+In order to guarantee your firm’s best chance of success, we recommend using a patent to protect your business ideas when setting up a company in New Zealand.
 Without a form of legal protection for your intellectual property, other firms and individuals can make a profit off your hard work.
 Below, we answer common questions on the patent process in New Zealand.

 What types of protection exist for business ideas?